 For the Scan function, the behavior of the Record key is dependent on the Auto Recording setting in the Test Setup menu.
 If set to ON, the Product automatically records the scan data when the scan is started.
-If set to OFF, the user must manually push to record scan data to file after the scan is started.
+If set to OFF, the user must manually push record to record scan data to file after the scan is started.

-Auto Recording is associated only with the Scan/Monitor function and does not work with the Measure/DMM function.
-To record a measurement, push to start recording DMM or Measure data regardless of the Auto Recording setting in the Test Setup menu.
+Auto Recording is associated only with the Scan/Monitor function and does not work with the DMM function.
+To record a DMM measurement, push to start recording DMM data regardless of the Auto Recording setting in the Test Setup menu.

-Each time data is recorded, a new data folder is made with a unique timestamp so that it can be easily found and managed (see "Open a Data File on a PC").
-Data files made from a scan are saved in the "scan" folder, DMM data files are saved in the "dmm" folder and, Measure data files are saved in the "meas" folder.
+Each time a scan or a DMM measurement is recorded, a new data folder is made with a unique timestamp so that it can be easily found and managed (see "Open a Data File on a PC").
+Data files made from a scan are saved in the scan folder and the DMM data files are saved in the DMM folder.

-Scan data, Measure data, or DMM data stored directly to the USB drive is not visible to the user through the Memory menu.
+Scan data or DMM data stored directly to the USB drive is not visible to the user through the Memory menu.
 However, the Memory menu shows the user how much memory is available on the USB drive.
-To manage the scan data files on the USB drive, connect the USB drive to a PC and open the folder named "scan", "meas", or "dmm".
+To manage the scan data files on the USB drive, connect the USB drive to a PC and open the folder named "Scan Data" or "DMM Data".